Proof Artifact Co-training for Theorem Proving with Language Models: The LeanStep datasets and machine learning environment

 \item {\bf Local context classification.} Given the tactic state (which consists of a list of local assumptions \texttt{bs} and the goal \(\Gamma'\)), predict the sublist of \texttt{bs} which is true on the local context bitmask.

 \item {\bf Theorem naming.} Given the type \(\Gamma\) of the top-level proof term \(\tau\), predict the name \texttt{nm}. \end{enumerate}

-We formulate the premise classification task in terms of predicting a bit given the tactic state and premise instead of predicting the sublist of all positive premises according to the premise selection bitmask because there are often an order of magnitude more premises than hypotheses in the local context.

-We remark that our next lemma prediction task is precisely the low-level \texttt{PROOFSTEP} objective studied in~\cite{DBLP:journals/corr/abs-2009-03393}, and our skip-proof task superficially resembles, but is much more difficult than the skip-tree task studied in~\cite{DBLP:journals/corr/abs-2006-04757}, as proof terms tend to be far more complicated than the syntax trees of the theorem statement.
-Our classification tasks are closely related to the proof step classification examples studied by~\cite{DBLP:conf/iclr/KaliszykCS17}.
-We also note that by \texttt{mathlib} convention, theorem names are compact snake-cased English descriptions of the type signature, so the theorem naming task is akin to a translation/summarization task.
+We remark that our next lemma prediction task is precisely the low-level \texttt{PROOFSTEP} objective studied in~\citep{DBLP:journals/corr/abs-2009-03393}, and our skip-proof task superficially resembles, but is much more difficult than the skip-tree task studied in~\citep{DBLP:journals/corr/abs-2006-04757}, as proof terms tend to be far more complex than the syntax trees of theorem statements.